 “Inverting the burden” is an operational approach to achieving health equity by placing the burden of addressing racism and other inequities on institutions rather than individuals.
 It includes techniques for addressing the “downstream” immediate needs of complex care patients, the “midstream” supply of affordable housing, quality jobs, and insurance coverage, and the “upstream” root causes of systemic racism.
-In this webinar, we’ll hear how Atlanta Regional Collaborative for Health Improvement (ARCHI) is inverting the burden at all three levels through the Community Resource Hubs serving the immediate needs of patients at Grady Health System and Mercy Care Atlanta.
+In this webinar, we heard how Atlanta Regional Collaborative for Health Improvement (ARCHI) is inverting the burden at all three levels through the Community Resource Hubs serving the immediate needs of patients at Grady Health System and Mercy Care Atlanta.
 ARCHI is a multi-system health-housing collaborative of 100 partners, which is aligning health system investment in affordable housing and engaging in ongoing dialogue and learning through a now 4-year exploration of racism and health inequities.